 Alanine aminotransferase

-S-ALAT KL 1026
+S -ALAT KL 1026

 Indications

-Diagnostics and monitoring of hepatic diseases.
+Diagnostics and monitoring of liver diseases.

 Sample

-1 mL of non-haemolysed serum (minimum 0.5 mL) or Li-heparin plasma.
+1 mL of non-hemolysed serum (minimum 0.5 mL)

 Storage and delivery

-Delivery at room temperature, if it arrives within 24 hours.
-Haemolysis interferes with the assay.
+The sample can be stored for 7 days in a refrigerator or freezer (-20 °C).
 Ship the sample as room-temperature, if it arrives within 24 hours.
 Can be stored refrigerated over the weekend.

 Method

 Photometric, in accordance with IFCC recommendation.
+Accredited method.

 Turnaround time